 Whenever a taxpayer wants to keep some of his own money instead of handing it over to government to spend as it sees fit, he or she is asked “Where would you cut?” — as if we taxpayers must surrender it all unless in our spare time while not working to earn it we demonstrate that we can manage the government’s budget better than our “full time” Legislature does.
 You may have noticed that the government is never concerned about where we taxpayers are going to cut in our own budgets when it takes more of our money.

 We do not consider this a valid question and for many years have resisted, on principle, responding to it.
 Lately we have referred to the analogy created by Boston Globe columnist Scot Lehigh about “the little fir tree that grew” (above), which is the simplest, yet best explanation for insatiable Big Government we’ve found.

 As long as it is understood that we dispute our alleged responsibility to tell the government or our opponents where to cut before we can have a tax cut or stop a tax hike, we are happy to provide some ideas.

-You will find this growing site chock-full of evident places to cut as we inform readers about waste, inefficiency, mismanagement, patronage, abuse of power and corruption — what at our office we accumulate in state, local and federal “WIMPAC” files.
+You will find this growing site chockfull of evident, even obvious, places to cut as we inform readers about waste, inefficiency, mismanagement, patronage, abuse of power and corruption — what at our office we accumulate in state, local and federal “WIMPAC” files.

 But for the purpose of consolidation, CLT is providing this “Where would you cut?” section.
 Here we will reproduce newspaper reports and columns, refer to studies, and otherwise provide obvious answers to that question.
 They will provide simple, easy solutions that can immediately reduce government's profligate overspending, bloated budgets, and self-imposed “deficits.”